Updated January 2023

 For example, depression is perhaps the most treatable mental illness.
 And yet, in a given year, only half of all Americans diagnosed with depression will seek treatment.

 Being afraid to speak up and having no idea where to turn for help are major barriers to recovery.
 Community-serving professionals can play a major role in reversing this trend.

 Being aware of local resources and drawing on the other skills mentioned here can make you a powerful advocate for people who are suffering in your own community.

 With quality mental health training, front-line workers can make a huge difference in how we connect with and serve those in need.

 Learn more about mental health training

-Explore the Community Mental Health Certificate offered by Kompass Professional Development.
+Explore the Mental Health a Certificate offered by Kompass Professional Development.

 This 12-week course is delivered online and can be completed in three to six months.
 It's taught by Rose Ceci.
 Rose is a certified psychiatric mental health nurse with the Canadian Mental Health Association.
 She has over 18 years experience in the field.